CentOS/container-pipeline-service/ci/README.md

 #### Running CI checks:

 CI job runs in following sequence
 * `seed-job` runs first.
-This parses the container-index and creates the job-pipelines in openshift cluster
+This parses the container-index and creates the pipeline jobs in OpenShift cluster
 * `ci-job for success check` runs second.
 This triggers a build for the `bamachrn-python-release` build config.
 Then matches all the stages with expected status.
-  * Waits for a stage to `complete or fail` then checks the status and marks the pipeline as `pass or fail` based on that
+  * Waits for a stage to *complete or fail* then checks the status and marks the pipeline as *pass or fail* based on that
-  * If some stage is marked as failed (i.e. does not match with the expected status) whole CI is marked as `FAILURE`.
+  * If some stage is marked as failed (i.e. does not match with the expected status) whole CI is marked as **FAILURE**.
 * `ci-job for failure check` runs third.
 This triggers a build for the `nshaikh-build-fail-test-latest` build config.
   * It expects the build to fail.
   * All the stages after build should not get triggered